 The student entering one of these pre-professional areas will usually major in Biology or Chemistry.
 However, a student from any major may be accepted into a professional program as long as he/she has the specific prerequisite courses for the professional school and successful performance on the professional admissions test in his/her area.
 Most dental, medical, and veterinary schools require two years of chemistry, one year of biology, one year of physics, and psychology including at least PSY101; some require mathematics through Calculus II.
-These requirements can be fulfilled by completing:
+The following courses are recommended:

-BIO141 CHM220 MAT271
+BIO141 CHM132 MAT171

-BIO142 CHM221 PHY220
+BIO142 CHM220 MAT271

-CHM131 CHM321 PHY230
+BIO264 CHM221 PHY220

-CHM132 MAT171 PSY101
+CHM131 CHM321 PHY230 PSY101